Broadly tunable quantum-enhanced Raman microscopy for advancing bioimaging: Introduction

 In this work, we present a quantum-enhanced SRS microscope that employs a bright amplitude-squeezed Stokes beam as the probe field.
 The squeezed beam provides more than 5 dB of noise reduction while maintaining an optical power of ~3.75 mW, making it compatible with picosecond SRS imaging.
-Integrated into a tunable SRS platform, it enables broadband operation across both the fingerprint region (1450–1650~cm$^{-1}$) and the CH-stretch region (2800–3100~cm$^{-1}$), allowing chemically specific mapping of polystyrene reference samples and biological tissue with enhanced sensitivity.
+Integrated into a tunable SRS platform, it enables broadband operation across both the fingerprint region (1450–1650~cm$^{-1}$) and the CH-stretch region (2800–3100~cm$^{-1}$), allowing chemically specific mapping of polystyrene reference samples and biological tissue with enhanced, achieving an approximately three-orders-of-magnitude improvement in material sensitivity compared to the CW approach reported in Ref.~\cite{deAndrade:20}.
 Whereas previous quantum-enhanced SRS demonstrations were confined to the CH-stretch region, the present work achieves, for the first time, quantum-enhanced vibrational imaging spanning both spectral regions, thereby enabling chemically distinguishable imaging in biologically relevant environments.